oimodeler/oimodeler/docs/source/getting_started.rst

 That's all for this short introduction.

-If you want to go further you can look at the :ref:`examples` or :ref:`api` sections.
+If you want to go further you can have a look at the :ref:`examples` or :ref:`api` sections.